 If it's your thing, then go for it, but RGB otherwise does nothing to affect a laptop's performance.

-If you're into print production or need colour accuracy, need to compare design on your screen against a physical printout, then get a laptop that supports as close to 100% Adobe RGB as possible.
-The laptops have good IPS screens with decent colours and viewing angles, however they don't come close to 100% Adobe RGB.
+If you're into print production or need color accuracy, need to compare design on your screen against a physical printout, then get a laptop that supports as close to 100% Adobe RGB as possible.
+The laptops have good IPS screens with decent colors and viewing angles, however they don't come close to 100% Adobe RGB.

-If you do not need the level of colour accuracy required for print production, you can just go for sRGB screens which still have more than satisfactory colour reproduction.
+If you do not need the level of color accuracy required for print production, you can just go for sRGB screens which still have more than satisfactory color reproduction.
 100% sRGB screens cost less than 100% Adobe RGB screens.

 9. Connectivity and Ports